golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/testing-golem-image.md

 ## Introduction

-In this tutorial we're going to explore `ya-runtime-dbg`, a tool built specifically for debugging user-built images.
+In this tutorial, we're going to explore `ya-runtime-dbg`, a tool built specifically for debugging user-built images.

 ## Installation